-The App That Lets You Overlay Pictures on an iPhone
+Layer Photos On An Iphone With The App That Lets You Overlay Pictures

 At first, it’s challenging to familiarize yourself with all the functions it offers.
 But with the help of this tutorial and a little practice, you can expect beautiful results from it.

 Additionally, you can also watch Superimpose X’s tutorial right on the app in case you’re not sure what to do.

 How to Choose Which Photos to Use